wurbanski/contrail-infra-doc/source/rfc/external.rst

    * Each packages has to be downloaded *at least once* - in case of bigger network issues it might be a problem.

+   * Some package managers have difficult to reproduce protocols for acquiring packages.

 Specifications of repositories used in CI
 -----------------------------------------